communitiesuk/mhclg_svelte_component_library/static/documentation/npm_link_setup-part-2-simplified.md

 ### Step 6: Test the setup

 1. **Test source mode (live development):**

+   - Ensure `LIB_SRC_PATH` is set in your `.env` file

    ```bash
    npm run dev-src
    ```

+   - You should see console output: "Using local source for component library"
    - Make a temporary edit to a component in your library's `src/lib` folder
    - The change should be immediately reflected in your app

 2. **Test built mode (testing packaged version):**

    ```bash
    npm run dev
    ```

+   - You should see console output: "Using npm package for component library"
    - Your temporary edit should not be visible (uses built dist version)
+   - Need to do npm run build in component library and re-link to see changes in package consuming app

 3. **Test production mode:**
    ```bash